Jeremiah-ogutu/web-application/README.md

 # web-application
 ## Author
 Jeremiah Juma
+## Description
+This is a web application form that when incert the values it gives the Akan names from Ghana.
 ## setup and installation
 to access this project on your file you have to install git